Mikasa – On-trend, intimate hotel that achieves minimalist hippy-chic.

 Thanks to the thousands of creatives who’ve been drawn here over the years, Ibiza is an eminently stylish place that has spawned its very own fashion styles.
 Look out for the terms ‘Adlib’ and ‘boho chic,’ which bring together traditional Balearic fabrics with whimsical, freewheeling flourishes.
 The best places to shop on the island are the port area in Ibiza Town and the gentrified town of Santa Gertrudis, a veritable treasure trove.
 Do not, under any circumstances, miss the concept stores Gallería Elefante and Sluiz.
 While many shops are ditching the traditional siesta between 2-5pm, you’ll still find it harder to shop in the afternoon.
 On the upside, shops stay open until 9pm or later.

 - Charo Ruiz – Visit the flagship store of one of the founders of Ibiza’s ‘Adlib’ fashion.
 Ruiz’s gypsy/boho couture made with fine fabrics started on a market stall in the 1980s and has since become a worldwide brand and a byword for Ibiza-chic.
-5-minute drive (1.5 miles)/20-minute ferry.
+(1.5 miles).

 - Sombrerería Bonet – Selling Ibiza’s finest selection of hats for over 100 years, this island institution is still run by the Bonet family.
-6-minute drive (1.5 miles)/20-minute ferry.
+(1.5 miles).

 - Vila Vins – Best-stocked wine store in Ibiza.
 There are often tastings and talks.
-7-minute drive (1.5 miles).
+(1.5 miles).

 - Carrer de Guillem de Montgrí – This street is bursting with great stores.
 If you’re looking for boho chic, try Jeffrey’s or Isla Ibiza Bonita, complemented with beaded jewelry from Piedras.
 Meanwhile, Can Gourmet/Gourmet Bocadillos does budget-friendly, mouthwatering sandwiches with local and international delicacies such as jamón serrano, caviar, or wagyu beef.
-9-minute drive (2 miles)/20-minute ferry.
+(2 miles).

 - Espadrilles – High quality espadrilles in classic and funky styles, from the brand who made the humble peasant shoe an international favorite.
-10-minute drive (2 miles)/20-minute ferry.
+(2 miles).

 - Aurobelle – Light, bright, whimsical, and ethically-sourced clothes in cotton and silk.
-Flagship store in Santa Gertrudis (7 miles, 18-minute drive), with outposts in Sant Josep and Las Dalias.
+Flagship store in Santa Gertrudis (7 miles), with outposts in Sant Josep and Las Dalias.

 For an overview and pictures of all the beaches, go to the official Balearic Island tourist site.
 Ibiza’s international reputation for being a party island does not disappoint.
 The island has everything from the biggest club in the world to wild costume party nights, grubby underground hedonism, and everything in between.
 There’s music for all tastes and the clubs are multigenerational affairs that tend to be tolerant and diverse: it’s all about having fun.
 For those who want to have a good time without the raving, try one of the entertainment restaurants or chill-out bars at sunset.

 - Ses Salines – Spectacular salt flats and protected woodlands.
 Excellent birding opportunities; you can sometimes spot flamingos.
 There’s an interpretation center if you want to learn more about the area.
 The beach of the same name is one of the island’s best.
 For one of the most fabulous bar-restaurants on the whole island, take the dirt path to Experimental Beach on Cap des Falcó, where you can eat and drink from the comfort of your sun lounger.
-17-minute drive (8 miles) to Platja de ses Salines/21-minute drive (9 miles) to Experimental Beach.
+20-minute drive to Platja de ses Salines (8 miles) or to Experimental Beach (9 miles).

 - Sant Josep & Sa Talaia (hiking) – The tourist board has produced a good guide to some of the best hikes on the island, but for view-hunters, head for Sa Talaia, Ibiza’s highest peak at 1,550ft above sea level.
 The walk starts in the delightful town of Sant Josep, which somehow manages to fuse the best of sleepy inland Ibiza with stylish stores and eateries.
 22-minute drive (11 miles) to Sant Josep.